 Why you'll love this recipe

-- Sourdough Discard Pumpkin Cinnamon Rolls are packed with pumpkin flavor!
+- Sourdough Discard Pumpkin Cinnamon Rolls are packed with Fall pumpkin flavor!

-- These rolls freeze well, so you can make a batch and freeze to enjoy any time.
-They're also easy to make the night before to enjoy in the morning!
+- These rolls freeze well, so you can make a batch, enjoy some now, and freeze the rest to enjoy later.

 - The irregularity is part of the charm!
-Slightly irregular rolls look (and of course taste) great and are part of the charm of this recipe.
+Slightly irregular rolls look great, and of course, they still taste great!
+Embrace the irregularity.
 Plus, it's a lot easier if we're not aiming for perfection!

 Ingredients